-- ALL NEW ANIMAL Exhibitors MUST attend the Consumer Protection Training in order to exhibit at the 2019 Fair. - All poultry arriving to fair, need a pullorum-typhoid certificate.
-If you do not have a Typhoid Free Flock Certificate, please contact Jane Achenbach at (608) 874-4420 before July 15th, 2019.
-Refer to Wisconsin, County, District & State Fairs Animal Health Rules and Regulation listed in the back of the fair book.
-Health forms will go to vet at check-in.
-All birds will be checked by both Vet and Superintendent; any bird not in show quality condition will be sent home. - Need to follow Standard of Perfection reference book for breed classification.
+- ALL NEW ANIMAL Exhibitors MUST attend the Consumer Protection Training in order to exhibit at the 2021 Fair. - All poultry arriving to fair, need a pullorum-typhoid certificate.
+If you do not have a Typhoid Free Flock Certificate, please contact Jane Achenbach at (608) 874-4420 before July 15th, 2021.
+Refer to Wisconsin, County, District & State Fairs Animal Health Rules and Regulation listed in the back of the fair book. - Health forms will go to vet at check-in.
+All birds will be checked by both Vet and Superintendent; any bird not in show quality condition will be sent home. - Follow Poultry Standard of Perfection for breed classification.
 Exhibitors may enter up to two birds per class in each item number.
 Roosters and Hens are 8 months and older; Cockerels and Pullets are 3 to 7 months old; Ducks and Geese are 3 months and older. - Exhibitors must have their fair entry tags!
 TAGS NEED TO BE PLACED ON CAGE for identification of each bird.
 Feeding dishes will be supplied for exhibitors to feed and water their poultry. - Showtime will start at 10 a.m.
 Thursday.
-Awards will be given for Showmanship Classes, Champion

-Bantam, Champion Chicken and Champion Waterfowl.

-• Exhibitors are responsible for CLEANING POULTRY UNITS after the release of birds on SUNDAY.
+Awards will be given for Showmanship Classes, Champion Bantam, Champion Chicken and Champion Waterfowl. - Exhibitors are responsible for CLEANING POULTRY UNITS after the release of birds on SUNDAY.

-All premiums/unless otherwise listed: Blue, 2.00; Red, 1.75; White, 1.50; and Pink, 1.25

-BANTAMS
+Premiums 2.00 1.75 1.50 1.25 BANTAMS